 Funny enough, people don’t think about what they’ll actually need to pay for the app that helps them pay bills and it can be tempting to pick the cheapest solution.
 But, even the cheapest solutions can become expensive in the long run in terms of time and effort - which always translates to money in the end.

-- Are there extra fees?
+- What kinds of fees are charged?
 Compare cost per transaction between the solutions after factoring in any additional fees.
 Or perhaps an annual cost per client is a better metric to understand and how this will impact your pricing and profitability.

 - What is the volume of bills I work with?
 By client?
 In general?